-Central to LASER PULSE’s approach to research translation is its ability to bridge researchers, thought leaders, innovators, and scientists with practitioners on the ground doing the work – including NGO, civil society, private sector and government actors – around the same development targets.
+Central to LASER PULSE’s approach to research translation is its ability to bridge researchers, thought leaders, innovators, and scientists with practitioners on the ground doing the work – including NGOs, civil society, the private sector and government actors – around the same development targets.
 Recognizing that research translation is an iterative, collaborative process, LASER PULSE promotes a model in which development solutions are derived through a co-development process between practitioners and researchers.
 Once these key actors are connected, Embedded Research Translation serves as the means for collaborating on research solutions for development.

 THE LASER PULSE MODEL